corinnahaegele/SmartScope/Assembly/Fluorescence/README.md

 ![25mm_filter](https://user-images.githubusercontent.com/58549170/110982969-786ac500-8369-11eb-9037-9633a9c42252.PNG)

-Insert the 5mm-lens in the sampleholder with with the flat surface facing outwards.
+Insert the 5mm-lens in the sampleholder with the flat surface facing outwards.
 The surface of the lens should be flush with the sampleholder.

 ![5mm_insert_lens](https://user-images.githubusercontent.com/58549170/110981526-8cadc280-8367-11eb-929f-b6a199059f3e.PNG)